SamadK01/apikit/README.md

 # ApiKit

-> Write once, request anywhere—no boilerplate, no confusion, sirf clean code.
+> **Write once, request anywhere—no boilerplate, no confusion, just clean code.**

-A lightweight, Fetch‑first but Axios‑compatible API toolkit for React Native + Expo.
-Automates everything developers repeat in API calls: built-in loading, error, data states, automatic token injection, smart response parsing, network status, timeout/cancel, global 401 handling, retry logic, and friendly error messages.
-Fetch is default, but switch to Axios with one line.
-TypeScript-ready, tree-shakable, minimal bundle size.
+ApiKit is the ultimate, modern API toolkit for React Native and Expo.
+It automates everything you repeat in API calls—loading, error, data states, token injection, smart response parsing, network status, timeout/cancel, global 401 handling, retry logic, and friendly error messages.
+Fetch is the default engine, but you can switch to Axios with one line.
+TypeScript-first, tree-shakable, minimal bundle size.
 For beginners and pros alike.

+---

+## 🚀 Why ApiKit?
+- **One hook, all power:** `useApi()` handles everything—no more manual state, try/catch, or header plumbing.
+- **Fetch-first, Axios-compatible:** Use the fastest native fetch, or switch to Axios (with interceptors/cancel tokens) instantly.
+- **Expo & React Native CLI:** Works out-of-the-box in all RN/Expo projects (Android/iOS/Web).
+- **Automatic token management:** Securely injects tokens from AsyncStorage, SecureStore, or your own storage.
+- **Smart response parsing:** Handles JSON, text, FormData, binary—no manual parsing needed.
+- **Network-aware:** Detects offline/online, retries smartly, and gives user-friendly errors.
+- **Minimal, fast, and extensible:** Tree-shakable, TypeScript-ready, and easy to extend.

+---

-## Features
+## ✨ Features
 - Single, readable hook: `useApi()`
 - Built-in loading, error, data states
 - Automatic token injection (AsyncStorage, SecureStore, or custom)